Marblehead Lawn Mowing Services

 Contact Marblehead's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

-Proper grass clipping management is essential for both environmental compliance and community health in Marblehead.
-Grasscycling—leaving clippings on the lawn—returns 25% nitrogen to the soil, reducing fertilizer needs by 25% and supporting sustainable turf.
-The town’s yard waste collection runs April-November and requires biodegradable paper bags only, as plastic is prohibited per the Massachusetts Department of Environmental Protection.
-Residents can access compost at the Transfer Station with a valid permit.
-Disposing of clippings in streets or storm drains is strictly forbidden, as it constitutes an MS4 violation under the Clean Water Act.
-For municipal property, coordination with Parks & Recreation ensures compliance and resource sharing.
-Marblehead Department of Public Works
+Proper management of grass clippings is essential for both environmental compliance and community health in Marblehead.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
+The Marblehead Department of Public Works (DPW) oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
+Residents may obtain permits for access to the Transfer Station, where finished compost is available for local use.
+It is strictly prohibited to deposit clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
+Coordination with municipal property maintenance is managed in partnership with the Parks & Recreation Department.

 80 Commercial Street, Marblehead, MA 01945